-Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results week At week 12 or later, patients who experienced a disease flare or did not respond to treatment could increase the adalimumab dose to 40 mg weekly. ≥4 months and a HBI >7 points at screening Fistula healing, remission rates based on concomitant therapies and adverse events A shorter disease duration (less than two years and between two and five years) was associated with higher rates of clinical remission at week four compared to a disease duration longer than five years (50, 52, and 38%, respectively; P <0.001); however the remission rates at 20 weeks were not significantly different (58, 56, and 50%, respectively; P =0.136).
+a disease flare or did not respond to treatment could therapies and adverse events significantly different (58, 56, and 50%, respectively; P=0.136).
+Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results dose to 40 mg weekly.
+30% at week 20.
+Of these, 79% had resolution of at least one ĖIM and 51 were free of EIM signs and symptoms following 20 weeks of adalimumab treatment.
+The EIM resolution rates were similar across adalimumab-treated patients regardless of prior infliximab use (P=0.100) and prior infliximab response and those who discontinued treatment for other reasons (P=0.625).
+Secondary: Complete fistula healing occurred in 26% of patients at week 20.
+Fistula closure rates were numerically higher in the infliximab-naïve group at wee 20 (33%) compared to the infliximab-experienced group (22%); however, the difference was not significant (P=0.275).
+Fistula healing rates were similar in nonresponders to infliximab compared to those who discontinue infliximab for other reasons (19 vs 23%; P=0.973).
+Of patients taking corticosteroids at baseline, 37% were able to discontinue them by week 20; Eleven percent and 14% of patients achieved a steroid-free remission at weeks 12 and 20, respectively.
+Seven percent of patients taking immunosuppressants at baseline were able to discontinue them at week 20.
+There were similar rates of clinical remission at week 20 between patients taking and not taking steroids at baseline (52% in both groups; P=0.976).
+By week 20, the rates of clinical remission at week 40%, respectively At week 12 or later, patients who experienced a disease flare or did not respond to treatment could increase the adalimumab HBI >7 points at remission rates based on concomitant therapies and years) was associated with higher rates of clinical remission at week four compared to a disease duration longer than five years (50, 52, and 38%, respectively; P<0.001); however the remission rates at 20 weeks were not significantly different (58, 56, and 50%, respectively; P=0.136).
 Overall, 53% of patients had at least one EIM at baseline, compared to 30% at week 20.
-Of these, 79% had resolution of at least one EIM and 51% were free of EIM signs and symptoms following 20 weeks of adalimumab-treated patients regardless of prior infliximab use (P =0.100) and prior infliximab response and those who discontinued treatment for other reasons (P =0.625).
+Of these, 79% had resolution of at least one EIM and 51% were free of EIM signs and symptoms following 20 weeks of adalimumab treatment.
+The EIM resolution rates were similar across adalimumab treated patients regardless of prior infliximab use (P=0.100) and prior infliximab response and those who discontinued treatment for other reasons (P=0.625).
 Secondary: Complete fistula healing occurred in 26% of patients at week 20.
-Fistula closure rates were numerically higher in the infliximab-naïve group at week 20 (33%) compared to the infliximab-experienced group (22%); however, the difference was not significant (P =0.275).
-Fistula healing rates were similar in nonresponders to infliximab compared to those who discontinued infliximab for other reasons (19 vs 23%; P =0.973).
+Fistula closure rates were numerically higher in the infliximab-naïve group at week 20 (33%) compared to the infliximab-experienced group (22%); however, the difference was not significant (P=0.275).
+Fistula healing rates were similar in nonresponders to infliximab compared to those who discontinued infliximab for other reasons (19 vs 23%; P=0.973).
 Of patients taking corticosteroids at baseline, 37% were able to discontinue them by week 20; Eleven percent and 14% of patients achieved a steroid-free remission at weeks 12 and 20, respectively.
 Seven percent of patients taking immunosuppressants at baseline were able to discontinue them at week 20.
-There were similar rates of clinical remission at week 20 between patients taking and not taking steroids at baseline (52% in both groups; P =0.976).
-By week 20, the rates of clinical remission were 55 and 49%, respectively, in patients who were and were not taking immunosuppressants at baseline (P =0.052).
+There were similar rates of clinical remission at week 20 between patients taking and not taking steroids at baseline (52% in both groups; P=0.976).
+By week 20, the rates of clinical remission were 55 and 49%, respectively, in patients who were and were not taking immunosuppressants at baseline (P=0.052).